Learn How to Use the 12 Traditions t...

 Jay Westbrook

-Certainly, there is nothing wrong with sharing my knowledge and tools, generating additional income, and enjoying others’ recognition of my expertise.
-But all of that has to come second to making time for my family, creating sufficient “down-time” to renew spiritually, emotionally, and physically, and cultivating an approach of service rather than just a desire for more money and prestige.
+There is nothing wrong with sharing your knowledge and tools, generating additional income, and enjoying others' recognition of your expertise.
+But those things can come after making time for your family, creating enough downtime to renew spiritually, emotionally, and physically, and choosing service rather than chasing money or prestige.

-Of course, as soon as I started practicing a more balanced and selective approach to these choices, I reduced my time away from home, got to enjoy the company of beloved Nancy, and found a little more humility and greater opportunity to renew.
-Balance, for me, was the key.
+As soon as I practiced a more balanced and selective approach, I reduced my time away from home, enjoyed more time with Nancy, and found more humility and more chances to renew.
+Balance was the key for me.

 Return to Resource Library